About Us

 "Educating & Connecting Leaders in Homeland Security"

 On behalf of the National Guard Bureau, welcome to the Homeland Security Institute (HSI).
 The HSI is a training and professional education institute that serves homeland security leaders and practitioners at the strategic, operational, and tactical levels.
-To accomplish this goal, the HSI brings together intergovernmental personnel, industry, and academia in order to provide real-world, relevant, and timely executive level education to leaders throughout the National Guard.
+To accomplish this goal, the HSI brings together intergovernmental personnel, industry, and academia to provide real-world, relevant, and timely executive-level education to leaders throughout the National Guard.

 Why was HSI developed?

-HSI accomplishes this challenge through the conduct of a series of seminars, workshops, and exercises which span the continuum of strategic level problem sets.
+HSI accomplishes this challenge through the conduct of a series of seminars, workshops, and exercises that span the continuum of strategic-level problem sets.
 The HSI addresses these unique challenges by bringing together the key stakeholders across the range of government, industry, and academia.
 Further development and refinement of National Guard PME is needed to gap-fill; this is the aim of the National Guard Bureau's Homeland Security Institute.